mmahE96/dante-astro-theme/README.md

+# Detailed Explanation of How the Astro Blog Works

 # Dante - Astro & Tailwind CSS Theme by justgoodui.com

 Dante is a single-author blog and portfolio theme for Astro.js.
 Featuring a minimal, slick, responsive and content-focused design.
 For more Astro.js themes please check [justgoodui.com](https://justgoodui.com/).